 The role of organic in creating a sustainable cotton supply chain

 At CottonConnect, we support cotton farmers in the switch from conventional farming to support the production of organic fibre.
-Using 91% less water and 62% less energy than conventional farming, organic cotton improves the biodiversity and health and safety of farming communities.
+Using 91% less water and 62% less energy than conventional farming, organic improves the biodiversity and health and safety of farming communities.
 It also improves livelihoods and reduces poverty, contributing to the ever important Sustainable Development Goals.

 To demonstrate the value of organic, we have launched a report highlighting our progress and commitment to the sector.
 ‘Planting the Seed: The Role of Organic in Creating a Sustainable Cotton Supply Chain’ explores the challenges for the cotton industry and the opportunities to collectively build a resilient organic cotton sector that benefits all players.